Skip to main content

 6. Lattice AI

-Lattice uses AI to link employee goals, feedback, and engagement data into one system.
+Lattice analytics uses AI to connect employee goals, feedback, and engagement data in one system.
 It highlights retention risks and supports performance coaching with data.

-- Price: Starts at approximately $11/user/month; free trial on request
+Price: Starts at approximately $11 per user per month; free trial on request

 7. Docebo Learning Suite

-Docebo personalizes corporate learning using AI to recommend training based on job roles, performance, and past engagement.
+Docebo Learn Data personalizes corporate learning using AI to recommend training based on job roles, performance, and past engagement.
 It also tracks training ROI.

 8. Totara Perform

-Totara allows you to assess employee performance and customize learning paths based on analytics.
+Totara allows organizations to assess employee performance and customize learning paths based on analytics.
 It supports 360-degree feedback and flexible workflows.

 SC Training offers compliance training with embedded analytics to track progress, completion rates, and knowledge retention.
-Especially strong in regulated industries.
+It is especially useful for regulated industries.

-- Best for: Industries with heavy compliance (healthcare, manufacturing)
+Best for: Industries with heavy compliance needs, such as healthcare and manufacturing

-- Price: Free plan available; paid plans start at $24/user/month
+Price: Free plan available; paid plans start at $24 per user per month

 Risks, Bias & Ethical Considerations

 With great power comes great responsibility.
-Here’s what to watch for:
+Here is what HR teams should watch for:

-- Bias in AI Models : AI can reflect the biases in its training data.
-This can unfairly filter out candidates or penalize specific demographics.
+AI can reflect the biases in its training data.
+This may unfairly filter out candidates or penalize specific groups.

 How to Build Your Smarter HR Tech Stack